-\bthm If $q\geq 5$ then any uniformizationally rigid Drinfeldian domain $B$ is isomorphic to $A=\fq[T]$. \ethm \bp Let $B$ arise from the datum $(C,x)$ as above.
-By (\cite[Theorem 6.8]{mason06}) $B$ is uniformizationally rigid if and only if the class group of $B$ is trivial.
-So it suffices to prove that if $B$ is a Drinfeldian domain with trivial class group then $B\isom \fq[T]$.
+\bthm If $q\geq 5$, then any uniformizationally rigid \drinianit\ domain $B$ is isomorphic to $A=\fq[T]$. \ethm \bp Let $B$ arise from the datum $(C,x)$ as above.
+By \cite[Theorem 6.8]{mason06} $B$ is uniformizationally rigid if and only if the class group of $B$ is trivial.
+So it suffices to prove that if $B$ is a \drinian\ domain with trivial class group then $B\isom \fq[T]$.
 Let $K$ be the quotient field of $B$.
-Let $\wp_x$ be the unique valuation of $K$ such that $B$ is ring of $S=\{\wp_x\}$-integers of $K$.
+Let $\wp_x$ be the unique valuation of $K$ such that $B$ is the ring of $S=\{\wp_x\}$-integers of $K$.
 Let $Cl(K)$, $Cl(B)$ denote class groups of $K$ and $B$ respectively (recall that classgroup of $K$ is by definition equal to $\Pic^0(C)(\fq)$).
-Then by (\cite{macrae71,rosen73}) one has an exact sequence
+Then by \cite{macrae71,rosen73} one has an exact sequence

 where the morphism in the middle maps a divisor of degree $\sum_{z} n_z[z]$ (read modulo principal divisors) to the divisor $ \sum_{z\neq x} n_z[z]$ (read modulo the image of principal divisors).
-The groups $D_1$ is the kernel of this homomorphism and hence $D_1$ is the subgroup of divisors of $K$ which are supported on $\wp_x$ and are of degree zero modulo its subgroup of principal divisors and by (\cite{macrae71,rosen73}), while $D_2$ is a certain cyclic subgroup.
+The group $D_1$ is the kernel of this homomorphism and hence $D_1$ is the subgroup of divisors of $K$ which are supported on $\wp_x$ and are of degree zero modulo its subgroup of principal divisors and by \cite{macrae71,rosen73}, while $D_2$ is a certain cyclic subgroup.
 Firstly since there are no non-trivial divisors of degree zero supported on a single point $x$, it follows that this short exact sequence reduces to As $Cl(B)$ has class number one it follows that $Cl(K)=1$.
-As $q\geq 5$, by (\cite{macrae71,madan72}) it follows that there is exactly one function field over $\fq$ whose class number is one: namely $K=\fq(T)$.
+As $q\geq 5$, by \cite{macrae71,madan72} it follows that there is exactly one function field over $\fq$ whose class number is one: namely $K=F=\fq(T)$.
 Thus one deduces that $C\isom \bP^1$.
-From (\cite{macrae71,rosen73}) one deduces that $D_2\neq0$ if and only if $\deg(x)\neq 1$.
-Thus $\deg(x)=1$ hence one has $(C,\{x\})=(\bP^1,\{x\})$ where $x$ is a closed point of degree one.
-Since $\deg(x)=1$ there are $q+1$ choices for $x$ and the corresponding domains $B$ are all isomorphic to $A=\fq[T]$ and hence the result is established. \ep

-Since the situation is unique and rigid for $q\geq 5$, it seems reasonable that curves in Question~\ref{qu:main-question} should have a nice characterization.